• Skip to primary navigation

 The texture of pecans is crunchy and flavorful, and their taste is earthy and nutty without being too overpowering.

-They are a great addition to desserts and other sweet treats but can also be used for savory dishes.
+They are a good addition to desserts and other sweet treats but can also be used for savory dishes.

 To use pecans as a substitute for walnuts in baking, simply grind them up into small pieces or buy pre-chopped ones and add them to the recipe wherever you would normally use walnuts.